sewage treatment plants

 Sewage treatment guidelines for homeowners

-Micro-organisms need favourable conditions to grow and breed so that work to their optimum.
+Micro-organisms need favorable conditions to grow and breed so that work to their optimum.
 Therefore, it’s important that end user uses caution on the substances entering the plant.

 If you require further information about the Tricel Novo